sivarajan-software/vstpress-site/_posts/2021-06-25-visiting-card.md

 | Both Side   | Rs.
 240 | Rs.
 380 | Rs.
 520 | Rs.
 660 | Rs.
 800 | Rs.
 1500 | Rs.
 2200 | Rs.
 2900 | Rs.
 3600 |

 ### Design Guidelines
 - Canvas size should be 93 x 55 mm (2 mm bleed on all edges).
-It will be trimmed off to get final size of 89 x 51 mm.
+  It will be trimmed off to the final size of 89 x 51 mm.
 - Contents should be within the safe margin (5 mm from the cutting line).
 - Images must be in 300 dpi for best result.
 - Colour profile must be in CMYK